lucasnell/nell_website/README.md

     3. When it looks good, stop the `blogdown::serve_site()` function by hitting escape or by clicking the stop button above the console in RStudio
 5. Commit your changes to the local git repository (the one on your computer).
-    - In the GitHub app:
+    - In GitKraken:
-        1. Select the `ives_lab` repo
+        1. Select the `nell_website` repo
-        2. Enter a summary of your changes in the "Summary" box in the bottom-left corner (if you need to add more information, you should use the "Description" box)
+        2. Enter a summary of your changes in the "Summary" box in the bottom-right corner (if you need to add more information, you should use the "Description" box)
-        3. Then click "Commit to master"
+        3. Then click "Commit changes to X files" where X can change
     - In the terminal:
-        1. `cd` to the `ives_lab` directory
+        1. `cd` to the `nell_website` directory
-        2. If you added files, run `git add .` (the trailing period is necessary)
+        2. To "stage" all file changes, run `git add .` (the trailing period is necessary).
+To stage changes to only some files, replace `.` above with a list of all the files you want to stage separated by spaces.
         3. Then `git commit -am "<message>"`, where `<message>` is a brief summary of the changes you made.
 6. Push the changes from your local git repo to your GitHub repo.
-    - In the GitHub app:
+    - In GitKraken:
-        1. Select the `ives_lab` repo
+        1. Select the `nell_website` repo
-        2. Click the tab that says "Push origin" (it should be the right-most tab)
+        2. Click the tab that says "Push" (it should at the top, very near the middle)
     - In the terminal:
-        1. `cd` to the `ives_lab` directory
+        1. `cd` to the `nell_website` directory
         2. Run `git push`
 7. Pull the GitHub repo changes to the website builder from DoIT.
     1. Login at https://linux3.dwh.doit.wisc.edu:8443/login_up.php